From little things, big things grow!

 Our second boat was a bigger version of the Jarcat, and also designed by Ross Turner.
 It was a Coral Coaster 29 called Medina.
 It was such a change: much more space at 29ft long, and able to sail out of the protected waters of the Lakes.
 We had her for eight years and discovered with her many of the Bass Strait islands.
 Medina gave us a taste for adventure, coastal sailing and Bass Strait crossings.
 But she was always the smallest craft wherever we threw the pick and if Felix was the two-man tent, Medina was the 1970s caravan on water.

 Our next boat was Take It Easy, a 38ft or 11.6m catamaran, designed and built by Peter Snell.
 Peter is a professional shipwright who sells his plans for “Easy” cats of various sizes to the amateur boat builder.
 Take It Easy was the first 11.6m cat he built as a demonstration model and launched in 2003.
 We acquired her in 2011, had great fun on her and explored far and wide.
-She is a very capable cruiser, well appointed and we gradually equipped her as a live-aboard since she was our full time cruising home for 18 months.
+She was a very capable cruiser, well appointed and we gradually equipped her as a live-aboard since she was our full time cruising home for 18 months.
 Remote trips such as Port Davey in South West Tasmania, our epic 2000nm sail and first real offshore cruise to Lord Howe Island, our Coral Sea cruising voyage in 2018 were evidence of her capability.